flatironinstitute/lineage_viewer/README.md

 - `examples/lineage_sample/get files.ipynb` -- Historical notebook used to get the data files
 - `examples/Combined.json` -- The JSON dump file for `220827_stack1`
 - `examples/nuc_to_cells.csv` -- The membrane label correction CSV file for `220827_stack1` (from Masha).
-- `examples/load_rusty_test_data.py` -- An example script for loading data on the `rusty` cluster for `220827_stack1` using KLB.
+- `examples/load_rusty_test_data.py` -- An example script for loading data on the `rusty` cluster for `220827_stack1` using KLB volume data.
-- `examples/load_maddy_data.py` -- An example script for loading data on the `rusty` cluster for `220827_stack6` using TIFF.
+- `examples/load_maddy_data.py` -- An example script for loading data on the `rusty` cluster for `220827_stack6` using TIFF volume data.
-- `examples/awatters_test_no_parents.py` -- An example script that loads nodes with no parentage relationships.
+- `examples/awatters_test_no_parents.py` -- An example script that loads nodes from JSON with no parentage relationships.

+The remainder of this document describes the components of the interactive user interface followed by a discussion of how to create a viewer and attach it to data sources.

 ## A note about using the interface from `rusty`

-For better performance do not launch the interface on rusty from the login nodes.
+For better performance do not launch the interface on rusty (or another compute cluster) from the login nodes.
-Instead allocate a node using `srun` to get a node with lower usage and better file system access:
+Instead allocate a node using `srun` (or similar) to get a node with lower usage and better file system access:
 ```bash
 (base) C02XD1KGJGH8:lineage_viewer awatters$ ssh rusty
 No Slurm jobs found on node.